SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/basic-tasks.md

 ## Manage companies and contacts

-The Company and Contact cards/screens hold all information related to your customers.
-Use these cards to get instant insight into a customer and all the communication, projects and purchases they have with you.
+The Company and Contact screens hold all information related to your customers and give instant insight into the communication, projects, and purchases they have with you.

 **Tasks:**